JuanFranciscoCR/HolaMundo/README.md

 # HolaMundo
-my hello world repor for github
+my hello world repo for github

+I also modified this file and next I need to save and do a PR(Pull request)